 Over decades, the CUHK Department of Economics has nurtured many distinguished alumni, who have contributed in different sectors of the community.
 They include Mr. Vincent Cheng, the first Chinese Chairman of HSBC; Mr. Kwok Kwok Chuen, former Government Economist at HKSAR Government.

 The Department of Economics is renowned for its strength in research in the Chinese economy, economic theory and labour economics.
-It is also the only economics department in Hong Kong with two Nobel Laureates among its staff.

 Feature of Curriculum